Get Matched With Colleges

 Physical therapists should be patient, determined, resilient, and compassionate.
 They also need to be collaborative, knowledgeable, and resilient.

-How much can you make as a physical therapist?
+How much can you make in these roles?

 Physical therapist make around $70,000 on average.
 Therapists that works their way up to running a facility can earn $90,000.